Understanding the Importance of Inventory Management

 The core function of a retail platform is to streamline operations and make businesses more profitable.
 To do that, they utilize sophisticated algorithms that analyze sales data and automate processes like inventory management which allows retailers to properly forecast customer and product demand.

 Putting Data to Work

-After seeing how easy it was for Chris to manage her stock and how much better her items sold, it didn’t take John long to realize the importance of inventory management and give Chris the rest of the store.
+After seeing how easy it was for Cris to manage her stock and how much better her items sold, it didn’t take John long to realize the importance of inventory management and give Cris the rest of the store.
 With more time on his hands, John focused his efforts on business-to-business marketing, which increased their business without any added investment.